technical-ko/Writeups/corCTF-2021/web-devme/README.md

 ![Intro](/corCTF-2021/web-devme/screenshots/siteintro.PNG)

-The two buttons that are immediately present do not appear to do anything useful for us, as the "Buy for $20" button simply redirects us to the same page, and the "Learn more" button simply scrolls the page down.
-Upon scrolling downward, however, we can see a field for user input that requires further investigation:
+The two buttons that are immediately present did not appear to do anything useful for us, as the "Buy for $20" button simply redirected us to the same page, and the "Learn more" button simply scrolled the page down.
+Upon scrolling downward, however, we found a field for user input that required further investigation:

 ![User Input](/corCTF-2021/web-devme/screenshots/userinput.PNG)

+Examining the request sent when using the "Submit email" button showed that the endpoint is using Graphql:

 ![Find Graphql](/corCTF-2021/web-devme/screenshots/burpfindgraphql.PNG)

+We checked to see if there were
+Graphql supports introspection, which

 ![Introspection](/corCTF-2021/web-devme/screenshots/introspection1.PNG)